SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_catch_qc.md

--   Count values are interpolated on days where the traps were not fished, to see if interpolated or not refer to `interpolated` column - not exactly clear how interpolation is calculated
+-   Count values are interpolated on days where the traps were not fished, to see if interpolated or not refer to `interpolated` column.
+Recommend providing more information about how interpolation is calculated.
--   Need to decide what Race (run) measure to keep (`fws_race` or `race`)
 -   Investigate what it means for: zero fork lengths have been assigned - 0 `fork_length` values mean fish was not measured.

-TODO Ask Mike
+## Next steps

+### Columns to remove

+-   `sample_id` may not be needed.

 ## Save cleaned data back to google cloud